Demystifying Lipschitz verification: positive matrices, negative results: Iris experiment details

 \subsection{Iris: methodology}

 We train a small classifier on the Iris dataset (4 features, 3 classes) with standardized inputs and a stratified 80/20 train/test split (120/30).
-The model is a 2-layer MLP with one hidden layer of width 4 and the \((\cos,\sin)\) polyactivation (implemented as \texttt{SinCosTwo}).
-Up to an additive bias (which does not affect Lipschitz constants), the network can be written in the LASL form of \cref{eq:lasl-unit-simplified}, \( f(x) = A\cos(Wx) + B\sin(Wx), \) so that the standard product-of-layer 2-norm bound equals the trivial LASL bound in \cref{thm:lasl-unit-lipschitz},
+The model is a 2-layer MLP with one hidden layer of width 4 and a \((\cos,\sin)\)-activation layer.
+Up to an additive bias (which does not affect Lipschitz constants), the network can be written as \( f(x) = A\cos(Wx) + B\sin(Wx), \) so that the standard product-of-layer 2-norm bound equals the trivial LASL bound in \cref{thm:lasl-unit-lipschitz},